Conaclos/safe-any/README.md

  progressively type an existing JavaScript project.

 In a pure TypeScript project, `any` is only used to bypass the compiler.
-  By using `any` you tell to the compiler to keep away and to blindly trust you.
+  By using `any` you tell the compiler to keep away and to blindly trust you.

-For instance the following code compiles with strict null checks:
+For instance, the following code compiles with strict null checks:

 ```typescript
 const x: any = null